PitonCMS/Engine/support/client/settings.md

-# Tools
+# Settings

-The Tools in PitonCMS help you manage your custom website.
+ PitonCMS has a range of application settings and tools to help you manage your website.

 ## Settings
 **Site Settings** are specific values that typically apply to the entire site.
 You can change these settings anytime, but be aware of what each setting does before making any changes.